seancdavis/seancdavis-com/www/src/pages/hire-me.md

 ## Types of Work

-I've been hired for many different types of work.
+I've been hired for many different types of work in the tech space.
 Today I limit this to content creation (writing, teaching, speaking), documentation, and consultation.
+I occasionally take on web development work.

 ### Writing